What is Product-Led Growth in Channel Sales?

 - Poor partner enablement materials.
 Partners cannot effectively sell.

 - Inadequate product analytics.
-You cannot identify user pain points.
+Inadequate analytics prevent identification of user pain points.

 - No clear partner referral process.
 Leads get lost or unassigned.